What is Structural Integration?

 I have heard that people will use Structural Integration to open or release emotions that may be held in the body.

 Any emotion that we experience is actually a physical event which includes changes in the tone, length, position and even temperature of our muscles.
 Over time, chronic emotional states like stress, fear or sadness can be recorded as patterns of tension in the muscles and connective tissue.
 Sometimes clients remember an incident, trauma, or event when a part of the body is worked on.
 In your sessions I will work to carefully modulate these releases so that you are strengthened and liberated both physically and emotionally by this process.
 Often these releases can happen days or even weeks after the session is over as your body adjusts to the work.
 After a session you may be more aware of patterns in your life that are holding you back and emotions can become more intense.
 This is a good time to be gentle with yourself, being as aware as possible to what comes up.
 Any new awareness of these stuck patterns is an opportunity to transform them.

 The payoff is that often my clients report feeling more physical openness, enhanced flexibility both physically and emotionally, and increased resilience to deal with past and present stresses.

 Does it hurt?
 I’ve heard rumors.

 I’ll be honest, most people will tell you it can hurt at times.
 But if you ask them what kind of hurt, they’ll usually say something like, “It’s a good hurt.”, and other times they’ll report that it feels great!
-You could liken the painful parts of the work to the breakup after a bad relationship.
-The breakup is sometimes unpleasant, but the feeling of freedom afterwards is exhilarating.
+If you find stretching extremely painful this work might not be for you, but if want to jump start your nervous system to make everything hurt less, then this work is hands down the fastest way to change your experience of pain and take control of your physical experience.